PokiDokika/Devos/README.md

 ### Goals
-Just a list of things that would be nice to have in the OS but isn't done yet. (most likely due to lack of os theory)
+Just a list of things that would be nice to have in the OS but hasn't been done yet. (most likely due to lack of os theory)

 - Support for hard disks (ATA probably)
 - Actual commands that aren't baked in (loading binary files I guess)